 The two main providers of equity finance for smaller businesses are venture capitalists - a type of private equity firm - and business angels - who are typically high net worth individuals often with experience of being entrepreneurs themselves.
 Business angels could also be members of the public who are joining together to invest smaller amounts of money though crowdfunding.

 This guide explains what equity finance is, examines the benefits and drawbacks, and gives advice on when it might be the best option for your business.
-It also explains how to obtain equity finance and where to get more information.
+It also looks at alternatives to equity finance.